dolthub/docs/packages/doltgres/content/sql/version-control/README.md

 ---
-title: Version Control in Dolt
+title: Version Control in Doltgres
 ---

-Unlike other relational databases, Dolt has multiple branches and stores all data in a commit graph, like git.
+Unlike other relational databases, Doltgres has multiple branches and stores all data in a commit graph, like git.
 This makes it possible to efficiently diff any two commits, as well as merge one branch into another.
-All the git-like version control functionality available on the Dolt CLI is available in the SQL server as well, exposed as system tables, system variables, functions, and stored procedures.
+All the git-like version control functionality is exposed as system tables, system variables, functions, and stored procedures.

 # Version control overview